How much does it cost to attend the Religious

 I get a Registration Guidebook each year?

-Only Congress attendees "automatically" are mailed a copy of the
+Registered Congress attendees are "automatically" mailed a copy of the

 Registration Guidebook for the next Congress event.
 The complete